Security Incident Report – Ultimate How to Guide

 The report is not the priority

 Make a report only if it is not a distraction from an ongoing incident.
 Prioritise the incident on site, then make an entry.
+For example, if there’s a protest on site, attend immediately to the incident rather than the report.

 If, for whatever reason, you do not have time to complete a full entry, make an abbreviated report and complete as soon as possible.
 For example, if it is the end of shift and an incident occurs, you may not have time to complete a full entry.
 In this instance, make an abbreviated entry and complete when next on shift.